-And now more than ever, the interest in sustainable cosmetic products is on the rise.
+And now more than ever, the interest in sustainable cosmetic products is rising.
 Consumers are now more interested in seeking natural products made from environmentally friendly processes.

 But what is sustainability?
 And how can companies shift and prepare for a cleaner and greener path?

-Still a loosely defined term, sustainable cosmetics or natural cosmetics have become synonymous with being “organic” or “healthy”.
-In the cosmetic industry, sustainable cosmetics are cosmetic products made from natural ingredients – mainly made up of plant or fruit extracts or concentrates.
+Still, a loosely defined term, sustainable cosmetics or natural cosmetics have become synonymous with being “organic” or “healthy”.
+In the cosmetic industry, sustainable cosmetics are products made from natural ingredients – mainly from plant or fruit extracts or concentrates.

-Sustainability means being conscious of the social, environmental, and economical aspects of the whole production process of a product to make sure it has a positive impact on the planet.
-And on this context, sustainable cosmetics does not only refer to the way the product is produced or the raw materials sourced but also refers to the production and the packaging stage.
+Sustainability means being conscious of the social, environmental, and economic aspects of the whole production process of a product to make sure it has a positive impact on the planet.
+And on this context, sustainable cosmetics refers not only to the way the product is produced or the raw materials sourced but also to the production and packaging stage.
 This describes the much more holistic approach to sustainability.

 Creating Sustainable Cosmetics